Skip to main content

 Some side effects, such a racing heart, may happen because the dose of nicotine is too high for you.
 You could also have nicotine withdrawal symptoms if the dose is too low.

 Side effects are usually mild.
 But if you are worried about side effects, contact your GP or pharmacist.
-You may need to change the dose or type of NRT.
+You may need to change the dose.
+Or your could stop using patches and try a different form of NRT.

 Managing side effects

-• Try a different brand of patch if your skin becomes irritated.
+• trying a different brand of patch if your skin becomes irritated

-• Use a lower dose patch to reduce the amount of nicotine.
+• using a lower-dose patch to reduce the amount of nicotine

-If side effects continue, stop using patches and try a different form of NRT.
+Stop using patches and try a different form of NRT if side effects continue.